melezhik/swat/README2.md

         code: print "hello world"
         That's OK

-    The piece of code above will be processed in two phases according to ["Swat to Test::Harness Compilation"](#swat-to-test-harness-compilation) specification:
+    The piece of code above will be processed in two phases according to ["Swat runner  workflow"](#swat-runner-workflow) specification:

-    First swat converts swat story into Test::Harness test, and adds eval "{code}" line into it:
+    First swat converts swat story into Test::Harness test, and then adds eval "{code}" line into it:

         ok($status,"response matches 200 OK");
         eval 'print "hello world"';